Keksuccino/docs_fancymenu/conditions.md

 ## Is Inventory Slot Filled
 Checks if a specific inventory slot contains an item.
 **Value required**: Yes - Slot number (0-35 for main inventory, slots 0-8 are hotbar)

+## Is Item Hovered in Inventory
+Checks if the cursor is hovering any item in an inventory screen.
+**Value required**: No

+## Is Cursor Holding Inventory Item
+Checks if the cursor is currently holding an inventory item stack.
+**Value required**: No

 ## Is Hotbar Slot Selected
 Checks if a specific hotbar slot is currently selected.